Garretson W. Gibson

 President Gibson and members of the Cabinet in 1903.

 Garretson Warner Gibson (May 20, 1832 - April 26, 1910) was the 14th president of Liberia from 1900 to 1904.
 Born in Baltimore, Maryland, United States, his family emigrated to Liberia in 1845.
 After receiving an education in mission schools, he returned to Maryland to study theology.
 Ordained a priest, he served as rector of the Episcopalian Trinity Church in Monrovia.
 He also served as Chaplain of the Liberian Senate.
 Later, he served as President of the Trustee Board of Liberia College and at one time President of the college.

-Gibson began his political life as a justice of the peace, before serving as secretary of state under Presidents Anthony W. Gardiner and Alfred Francis Russell from 1878 to 1884.
+Gibson began his political life as a justice of the peace, before serving as secretary of state under Presidents Anthony W. Gardner and Alfred Francis Russell from 1878 to 1884.
 He later served as secretary of state under Presidents Joseph James Cheeseman and William D. Coleman from 1892 to 1900.
 When Coleman resigned in 1900 without a vice-president, Gibson ascended to the presidency as secretary of state.

 Gibson died in Monrovia on April 26, 1910.
 He was the last Liberian president to have been born in the United States.